caffeineflo/ios-sdk/README.md

   }
 ```

 #####5.
-Handle Local notification : To handle Local notifications received from Marketo SDK, put the below code in AppDelegate.
-It helps Marketo SDK to handle push notification while app is in foreground.
+Handle Local notification : To handle Local notifications received from Marketo SDK, put the following code in AppDelegate.
+It allows Marketo SDK to handle push notification while app is in foreground.

 ###### Objective-C
 ```Objective-C